 Staging: Staging is a method of classifying the tumor for purposes of treatment planning.

-the tumor, and degree of metastasis of the tumor (if any).
+- Staging is based on size of the tumor, location of the tumor, and degree of metastasis of the tumor (if any).

-survival (prognosis).
+- Tumor stage is related to the outlook for cure and survival (prognosis).
 The higher the tumor stage, the less likely the disease will be cured.

-In contrast to staging, "grading" of lung cancer involves classification of the tumor cells under a microscope.
+- In contrast to staging, "grading" of lung cancer involves classification of the tumor cells under a microscope.
 The grade of a cancer is a measure of the abnormality of the cancer cells when compared to normal cells.
 High-grade tumors have a very abnormal appearance and tend to grow rapidly.

 Anemia can be caused by many conditions and diseases such as iron deficiency, poor diet and nutrition, cancers, bone marrow problems, and more.
 Symptoms of anem...learn more >>